kensanata/just-halberds/Just-Halberds.md

 There is a difference of two.
 What does it mean?

 There's an explosion.
 Fire is everywhere.
 The five orcs are thrown in all directions.
 One of them doesn't get back up.
-It's dead because orcs just have one hit in my game.
+It's dead.

 Fo Pi's player might have thought that the fireball would kill them all and challenged the result.
 Here's why I think one dead is good
 enough:

 - The difference between the two results was small.
-One hit is enough.
+It's worth one hit.
+Orcs have one hit in my game.
+One dead is fair.

 - Fo Pi is a newbie mage.
 A mighty fire-mage might have collected many more powerful spells: wall of fire, hellfire.
+The fireball having a minor effect is appropriate.

 - I'm picturing Fo Pi's fireball like a simple ball of fire, about as powerful as a superb kick from a distance.